 Providing information on

-species and ecosystems at risk
+species and ecosystems at risk for 25 years

 The British Columbia Conservation Data Centre

 (CDC) systematically collects and disseminates information on

 plants, animals and ecosystems (ecological communities) at risk in

 This information is compiled and maintained in a database that provides a centralized and scientific

 source of information on the status, locations and level of

 The CDC is part of the Environmental Sustainability and Strategic Policy Division in the B.C.
 Ministry of Environment.
 It is also part of

 Conservation Data Centres and Natural Heritage Programs all using